Valis II: Release

 Top: Valis: The Fantasm Soldier II (PC-8801 version showcased).

 Bottom: SD Valis/Syd of Valis.

 Valis II was first released for the PC Engine CD-ROM²/TurboGrafx-CD in Japan by Telenet on June 23, 1989, and later in North America by NEC on May 23, 1990.
 The home computer version was first released in Japan for the PC-8801 on July 8, 1989, then for the MSX2 and PC-9801 on August 5, and later for the X68000 on November 18 under the name Valis: The Fantasm Soldier II.
 (Note: 夢幻戦士 ヴァリスII (Mugen Senshi: Varisu Tsū)) These versions contained more graphic cutscenes, while the X68000 version featured improved visuals.
 The release of the computer versions were also supplemented with a soundtrack album, distributed in Japan by Toshiba EMI on August 27.

 A remake for the Sega Mega Drive/Genesis, developed by Imaginative System Create (I.S.C.), was first released in Japan by Laser Soft as SD Valis (Note: ＳＤヴァリス (Esu Dī Varisu)) on February 14, 1992.
-Telenet also released the game through its subsidiary Renovation Products in North America as Syd of Valis in April 1992.
+Telenet also released the game through its subsidiary Renovation Products in North America as Syd of Valis in the same year.
 A European release was planned by UbiSoft, as part of a multi-game licensing deal with Renovation, but it was never officially released in the region for unknown reasons.
 It features the same gameplay and plot as the TurboGrafx-CD original, but the character design was changed to a super deformed (SD) style, while the North American version incorrectly identifies Yuko as "Syd" and reuses artwork of another Telenet release called The Sugoroku '92: Nariagari Trendy (Note: ~ザスゴロク´92~ なりトレ (Suguroku '92: Naritore)) for its front cover.